ThijsWaalders/WallBot/README.md

 ### Automated Market Maker (AMM)

+Buy/Sell coins with an algorithm that dictates how expensive something should be based on how much of it there is.

-Trades occur between the user and a **Smart Contract (SC)** (peer to contract, so no middleman)
+Trades occur between the user and a **Smart Contract (SC)** (peer to contract, so no middleman).

+If someone buys one asset it gets more expensive because there is less of it and vise versa.\
+Basically it's _supply & demand with algo's_.

+Raise token 1 and lower the amount of token 2, token 1 gets cheaper and token 2 gets more expensive, because there is less of it _in a liquidity pool_.

 `amount of token 1 * amount of token 2 = constant`

-Raise token 1 and lower the amount of token 2, token 1 gets cheaper and token 2 gets more expensive, because there is less of it.
+The constant does not change.

+The higher the pool total amount, the stabler the price changes are and the lesser influence your trades will have on the price.

 ### SWAPS